drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	In @s_nptsVsTime_plt below we can observe the time complexity of the serial algorithm.
-This algorithm can theoretically achieve a complexity of $O(n log(n))$ however my naive implementaion does not achieve this and we have a $O(n^2)$ scaling as seen by the non straight line in the log plot.
-Even though this is not the result I have expected, this is still a uselfull piece of code to compare the future GPU implementaion with.
+This algorithm can theoretically achieve a complexity of $O(n log(n))$ however my naive implementaion does not achieve this and we have a $O(n^2)$ scaling as seen by the straight line in the log plot.
+Even though this is not the result I have hoped for, this is still a uselfull piece of code to compare the future GPU implementaion with.
 I believe that a $O(n log(n))$ complexity can be achived by using a directed acyclic graph structure (DAG) for faster memory access in finding in which triangles points are	contained in.

 	#figure(
-		image("main/plotting/serial_nptsVsTime/serial_nptsVsTime.png", width: 70%),
+		image("main/plotting/serial_nptsVsTime/serial_nptsVsTime.png", width: 80%),
-		caption: [Plot showing the amount of time it took serial code to run with respect to the number of points in the triangulation. *NEED LOG PLOT*], ) <s_nptsVsTime_plt>
+		caption: [Plot showing the amount of time it took serial code to run with respect to the number of points in the triangulation.
+This is a loglog plot which shows us the algorithm has a complextiy of $O(n^2)$], ) <s_nptsVsTime_plt>